Baking soda has many more uses than you already know. These 20 home uses for baking soda are sure to surprise you!

-Silver loses its natural shine as the time passes.
+Silver loses its natural shine as time passes.
 Baking soda can help you get the shine of your silver ornaments back.
-It’s an easy process which you can do within a couple of minutes and be using aluminum foil, boiling water and baking soda.
+It’s an easy process that you can do within a couple of minutes and be using aluminum foil, boiling water, and baking soda.

 4. Car Battery Cleaning

 Clean your car’s corroded batteries by yourself.
 Baking soda is a very helpful tool to clean off the corroded batteries, be it a car battery or any other normal battery.